keptn/lifecycle-toolkit/docs/content/en/contribute/docs/spell-check/_index.md

 ---

-All PRs that are pushed to a Keptn repository are run through a spell checker that is based on [check-spelling](https://github.com/check-spelling/check-spelling) Github action.
+All PRs that are pushed to a Keptn repository are run through a spell checker that is based on the [check-spelling](https://github.com/check-spelling/check-spelling) Github action.